hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ### Format

 The settings file is JSON formatted.
+All values must be strings.
 The example below is suitable for a demo installation:

 ```json
 {